rust-unofficial/patterns/patterns/compose-structs.md

 fn bar(a: &mut A) -> u32 { a.f1 + a.f3 }

 fn baz(a: &mut A) {
-    // x causes a to be borrowed for the rest of the function. let x = foo(a);
+    // The later usage of x causes a to be borrowed for the rest of the function. let x = foo(a);
     // Borrow check error
-    let y = bar(a); //~ ERROR: cannot borrow `*a` as mutable more than once at a time }
+    let y = bar(a); //~ ERROR: cannot borrow `*a` as mutable more than once at a time println!("{}", x);
+}
 ```